 This course introduces the theory of magnetic circuits, transformers and electromagnetic energy conversion and applies these fundamental principles to systems which rely on them.
 Topics considered may include three phase circuits, magnetic circuits, transformers, electromechanical energy conversion, transmission lines, introductory electric machines and power systems.

-- Understand the theory necessary to understand and analyse magnetic circuits.
+1. Identify the theory necessary to analyse magnetic circuits.

-- Combine elements into a complete system and perform elementary analysis on the system as a whole.
+6. Combine elements into a complete system and perform elementary analysis of the system as a whole.

 - Balanced and unbalanced circuits